mattbator/ts2019/peer/peer.rst

 Peer VMs
 ........

 In this exercise you will use Prism Central to stage 3 VMs which will later be used to install Peer software.

-The **Primary** cluster is the same assigned cluster you have been using for all other labs.
-Refer to :ref:`clusterassignments` to determine the Prism Central IP for your **Secondary** cluster.
+:html:`<font color="red">For the purposes of simplifying the lab setup, you will use the <strong>SAME CLUSTER</strong> as both the <strong>Primary</strong> and <strong>Secondary</strong> clusters.
+In a real world scenario, these would be separate clusters/sites.</font>`

 .. list-table::
    :widths: 20 20 40
    :header-rows: 1

    * - **VM Name**
-     - **Nutanix Cluster**
+     - **Location**
      - **Description**
    * - *Initials*\ -**PeerMgmt**
      - Primary